sf-wdi-15/gitLab/README.md

 ##Commit the changes
 With all of our changes made, its time to commit them!

 Hint: ```git commit -m "PUT YOU MESSAGE HERE."```.
-I person like to have it start with a present tense action verb.
+I personally like to have it start with a present tense action verb.
 Think of something along the lines of: 'add new aboutme html page'.

 ##Push them to Github
 Push it to your remote repository.